chloewildman/CS601_HW3_Wildman/README.md

 ## How My Project Exceeds Minimum Requirements
-There are not defined criteria in the assignment for what would exceed minimum requirements, but I spent even more time on this assignment this week than I have on the previous assignments (and I'm taking my time on these to try and make the most of them).
-I found this one particularly motivating since it felt like it had more utility for me.
-I tried to take the opportunity to combine the different tools we learned this week beyond just implementing them individually to meet requirements.
-I think this site has turned out visually appealing and professional on both desktop and mobile, so I hope it has exceeded requirements.
+- I tested on multiple devices.
+- I hosted this on GitHub pages, which helped me identify small issues that my local host wasn't detecting and gave me the opportunity to actually see it on my mobile device.
+- Added multiple images and real world examples.
+- I spent a lot of time on this assignment to make it visually appealing and professional.